vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 ## Config

-Config file is used for sass variable only.
-It holds sass variables which can be used in other files later.
+Config file is used for Sass variable only.
+It holds Sass variables which can be used in other files later.

 You can specific a file (probably in `.vuepress/styles/` folder) as user config file.
-So you can get the module containing every variables later in sass files.
+So you can get the module containing every variables later in Sass files.
 Also, you are able to provide a default config files where you can place fallback values for variables with `!default`.

 ::: details An example